Course Outline

 - Bottlenecks caused by approvals, incomplete information, unclear priorities, and poor handovers

-- How to identify activities that add no value
+- How to identify value-added vs. non-value-added activities

 - 5 Whys and root cause analysis